JoinWFD

 Pre-Hire Testing

-- Our exam challenges each candidate's general paramedic knowledge, and knowledge of Massachusetts Statewide Pre-Hospital Treatment Protocols.
+- For EMTs: This exam is meant to challenge each candidate's general EMT knowledge and knowledge of Massachusetts Statewide Pre-Hospital Treatment Protocols.

-- Candidates are given 2 hours to complete the exam, and must score at least 70% or higher to move on through the remainder of the process.
+- Candidates are given 2 hours to complete the written exam and must score at least 70% to go through the remainder of the process.

-- ACLS Megacode Scenario with the EMS Medical Director.
+- Paramedics: ACLS Megacode Scenario with our EMS Medical Director.

 - Peer Oral Board.